-As travel writer J. Martin Troost says, “That’s the good thing about sacrificing a decent living to become a writer, I can get up, walk three meters to ‘work’ still in my boxers, and stew in my own filth for a few hours.”
+As travel writer J. Martin Troost says, “That’s the good thing about sacrificing a decent living to become a writer: I can get up, walk three meters to ‘work’ still in my boxers, and stew in my own filth for a few hours.”

 Excuse #1: Travel Is Too Expensive

-“My greatest skill has been to want little. – Henry David Thoreau
+My greatest skill has been to want little. – Henry David Thoreau

 According to National Geographic, half the world’s population lives on less than $2 a day.
-My average costs in Southeast Asia were US $20 – $25 a day on my first few trips to Southeast Asia.
-It could have been done much cheaper had I cut out some roving and partying.
-How much do you spend to be at home?
-I am willing to bet it is more than $600 a month.
+My average costs were US $20 – $25 a day on my first few trips to Southeast Asia.
+It could have been done much cheaper had I cut out some of the craic and partying.

 For the cost of a big dinner-movie-drink date night out at home, you could live for several days as a backpacking traveler in Southeast Asia.
 Which one will you remember longer?

 Excuse #2: I Don’t Speak the Language

-“Words are, of course, the most powerful drug used by mankind. – Rudyard Kipling
+Words are, of course, the most powerful drug used by mankind. – Rudyard Kipling

-If you haven’t yet left your home country, then you may not realize: English is the world’s language.
-English is not the most spoken language by a long shot, but it is the most widely spoken—probably thanks to all the colonization the Brits did a while back.
-Most of the locals in developing countries who have anything to do with travelers or tourism will speak English to some degree.
+Although English isn’t the most spoken language, it is the most widely spoken—probably thanks to all the colonization the Brits did a while back.
+No matter where you go, most of the people who have anything to do with travelers or tourism will speak a little English.

 Excuse #3: Travel Is Dangerous

-“Avoiding danger is no safer in the long run than outright exposure” – Helen Keller
+Avoiding danger is no safer in the long run than outright exposure. – Helen Keller

-No, I can assure you that growing old and unhappy is far more dangerous.
+I can assure you that growing old and unhappy is far more dangerous.
 In fact, the survival rate of growing old is zero.

 For every one traveler you hear of being abducted overseas, ten thousand more had the trips of their lives and returned home happy, healthy, and with good stories to tell.
-Unfortunately, the sensationalists who broadcast news have to show only the negative stuff to keep eyeballs viewing — what pays their bills.
-News anchors aren’t exactly rushing out to cover successful plane landings at the airport; they’re waiting for the crashes.
+Unfortunately, news outlets have to focus on the negative stuff to keep people watching.
+No news anchors are rushing out to cover sunny days or successful plane landings at the airport; they’re waiting for the hurricanes or crashes.

 I have pushed my luck while traveling, but doing so was mostly optional.
-In the last two years I have stepped over a poisonous viper, stood eye to eye with a bear in the Alaskan backcountry, swam with sharks, free-solo climbed deadly rocks, explored flooded caves in Laos, listened to mortars fired into Myanmar…the list goes on.
+In the last two years I have stepped over a poisonous viper, stood eye to eye with a bear in the Alaskan backcountry, swam with sharks, free-solo climbed in several countries, explored flooded caves in Laos, listened to mortars fired during fighting into Myanmar…the list goes on.

 Excuse #4: I Have No Time to Travel

-“There is more to life than just increasing its speed” – Ghandi
+There is more to life than just increasing its speed. – Ghandi

 That’s why we shouldn’t try to “find time” — instead, we make time.
 Independent world travel is an investment in yourself and your future.
 Don’t believe the programming that you’ll fall behind if you take time to go.
 The people saying that are probably the ones who profit from your student loans.

-If you were a manager looking through a stack of resumes one day, who would you be more likely to hire — the guy or girl who did the highschool -> university -> desk job route or the person who had the initiative, passion, and guts to step outside of their comfort zone and get some world experience?
+If you were a manager looking through a stack of resumes one day, who would you be more likely to hire: the person who took the highschool -> university -> desk job path or the person who had the initiative, competence, and courage to step outside of their comfort zone and get some world experience?

 Excuse #5: I Could Never Do It

-“A journey of 10,000 miles [or a life of vagabonding] begins with a single step” – Lao Tzu
+A journey of 10,000 miles [or a life of travel begins with a single step. – Lao Tzu

-Trust me, I was petrified when I first walked down the street in Bangkok after arriving.
+Admittedly, I was terrified when I first walked down the street in Bangkok after arriving.
 The ladyboys (not my term; they call themselves that), drunk backpackers, and madness on Khao San Road were not what I expected.

 Facing the unknown is scary, but like anything in life, it gets easier—and even becomes fun—the more you do it.

 As Lao Tzu said, you just have to take that first step.